byuflowlab/undergrad-onboarding/2-projects/wind-farm-layout-optimization/README.md

 ## Effects of Different Metrics on Optimization

+Often wind farm layouts are optimized for maximum energy production.
+However, there may be other important metrics.
+How does a wind farm layout change if it is designed to reduce variance instead of maximize mean power?
+What if you consider costs or structural loads?

 ## Effects of Different Constraints on Optimization

 ## Coupled Layout and Turbine Design